Home/ Blog/ Mental Health/

 5. Prioritize movement

-While it may be tempting to trade in your workout gear for pajamas and a cozy blanket during the winter, regular physical activity has been proven to boost mental health and emotional well-being.
+While it may be tempting to trade in your workout gear for pajamas and a cozy blanket during the winter, regular physical activity has been shown to boost mental health and emotional well-being.
 Exercise can help reduce elevated cortisol or stress levels, as well as trigger the release of feel-good hormones like endorphins, boosting your overall happiness.
 To stave off the effects of SAD, aim to get about 150 minutes (30 minutes 5 times a week) of physical activity a week.
 If you can’t fit a full workout into your schedule, try to squeeze in a quick 10 minute walk or add more movement throughout the day with these tips.
 Any physical activity is better than none.
 Not sure how to maintain a regular workout schedule in winter?
 We break down ways to stay active in cold weather here.

 6. Talk to your primary care provider about other treatments